open-gpu-compute/learning-cuda/programming_interface/README.md

 For code sample on how to initiate texture see `src/txture.cu`
 ### Layered Textures
 A one-dimensional or two-dimensional layered texture is a texture made up of a sequence of layers, all of which are regular textures of same dimensionality, size, and data type.
-### Cubemap Textures
-A cubemap texture is type of two-dimensional layered texture that has six layers representing the faces of a cube.
+**Cubemap Textures**: A cubemap texture is type of two-dimensional layered texture that has six layers representing the faces of a cube.
 A layered texture can only be a CUDA array by calling `cudaMalloc3DArray()` with the `cudaArrayCubemap` flag.
 A cubemap layered texture is a layered texture whose layers are cubemaps of the same dimension.
 ## Surface Memory